On the change of the Weyr characteristics of matrix pencils after rank-one perturbations: Conclusion

 \section{Conclusion}

-We have obtained bounds for the changes of the generalized Weyr characteristic of a matrix pencil perturbed by another pencil of rank one.
+We have generalized the notion of Weyr characteristic of an eigenvalue of a pencil (see \cite{Ho90}), and have extended the definition of Jordan chain of square pencils (\cite{LeMaPhTrWiCAOT21}) to arbitrary pencils.
+Out of them, we have obtained bounds for the changes of the generalized Weyr characteristic of a matrix pencil perturbed by another pencil of rank one.
 The results in this paper improve the bounds obtained in \cite[Theorem 7.8]{LeMaPhTrWiCAOT21}.
 The bounds in Theorem \ref{theomain2} cases $(ii)$ and $(iii)$ are clearly sharper than the corresponding ones in \cite[Theorem 7.8]{LeMaPhTrWiCAOT21}.
 Concerning the case $(iv)$, at the cost of splitting the range of indices into different parts, we significantly obtain better bounds.

 It must be remarked that our results hold for any algebraically closed field and for arbitrary rank-one perturbations.

 Additionally, we have translated the characterization obtained in \cite[Theorem 5.1]{BaRo20_2} of the changes of the Kronecker structure of a pencil perturbed by another pencil of rank one, into terms of the conjugate partitions of the corresponding chains of column and row minimal indices of the pencils involved.